Raulentiul/Proiect-VF/src/TOOLS.md

 ---

-## Code, Benchmarks, Data from the ICAPS 2022  paper "Classical Planning as QBF without Grounding"
+## Artifact for Paper ParaQooba: A Fast and Flexible Framework for Parallel and Distributed QBF Solving

 - **Website:** N/A
-- **DOI:** 10.5281/zenodo.6367524
+- **DOI:** 10.5281/zenodo.7554207
 - **Status:** Unknown
-- **Last updated:** 2022-03-20T01:49:39.701574+00:00
+- **Last updated:** 2023-01-20T14:26:34.328426+00:00

 ### Description
-This submission contains three parts:

-	Software/code: A copy of Q-Planner, a QBF based planner which avoids grounding, which is used for the experiments in the ICAPS-2022 paper.
-	Benchmarks: All the benchmarks used in the experiments for the paper.
-	Data: The data from 4 planners on all benchmarks along with statistics from Grendel cluster.
+The artifact for the paper "ParaQooba: A Fast and Flexible Framework for Parallel and Distributed QBF Solving" submitted to the TACAS2023 artifact evaluation.

+We thank the reviewers for their comments and added the missing dependencies to this revised version.
+No other parts have been changed.

 ### Used for
 (none)